401K guide

 Best uses

-• Estimate how salary contribution percent affects a 401K balance.
+• Estimate how a salary contribution percent affects a 401K balance.

-• Compare the impact of an employer match.
+• Compare the impact of an employer match and match cap.

-• Project long-term growth from current balance and monthly deposits.
+• Project long-term growth from current balance, monthly deposits, and return assumptions.

-• Check savings scenarios before reviewing the official plan rules.
+• Check a 401K savings scenario before reviewing IRS limits and the official plan rules.

 What this calculator is for

-The 401K Calculator projects a retirement account balance from current savings, your salary contribution percent, an estimated employer match, time, and return assumption.
-It is built for scenario planning, not plan administration.
+The 401K Calculator projects a retirement account balance from current savings, salary contribution percent, employer match, time, and return assumption.
+It is built for scenario planning before you check payroll settings, IRS limits, and plan rules.

 What to enter